LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 [!code[](./snippets/titlescene/draw.cs?highlight=36)]

 With these changes, our UI system is now fully integrated into the scene's game loop.
-Gum will update its controls during the `Update` method and draw them during the `Draw` method.
+Gum updates its controls in the `Update` method and draws them in the `Draw` method.
 This produces a fully functional title screen with buttons that allows players to start the game or adjust audio settings.

 | ![Figure 20-1: Title screen with default Gum buttons](./images/title-unstyled.png) |
 | :--------------------------------------------------------------------------------: |